 - Application- More than 2 Dogs Permit Registration

 - Application- Keep a Restricted Dog Registration

 The Qld State Government introduced the Animal Management (Cats and Dogs)Act 2008 in December 2010.
 The Act states that owners are responsible for their animals being micro-chipped over three months of age.

 Microchipping your pet is the best way to reunite with your animal if it becomes lost or stolen.
 From the time of implantation a record of your animal is kept on a database specific to the Micro-chip scanner and is accessible to all vets and pounds with a micro-chip scanner.

 Please be mindful that the days are getting hotter and that animals must be provided with daily clean drinking water, daily food to suit the breed, sufficent shelter and adequate shade.
-If you believe that an animal is being abused, please call the RSPCA or the Department of Primary Industries.
+If you believe that an animal is being abused, please call the RSPCA or the Department of Agriculture, Fisheries& Forestry.